Close Menu

 The SSA then considers three factors to determine your offset:

-• (1) the claimant’s monthly workers’ compensation benefit;
+• (1) your monthly workers’ compensation benefit;

-• (2) the claimant’s monthly SSD benefit; and
+• (2) your monthly SSD benefit; and

-• (3) the claimant’s average current earnings (ACE).
+• (3) your average current earnings (ACE).

 If the total amount of these benefits exceeds 80% of your average current earnings, then the excess amount is offset from your Social Security benefit.
 Your Social Security benefit will be reduced until the month you reach your full retirement age.
 Or, the month your other benefits stop, whichever comes first.